Saturday, March 13, 2021

 A bit off-topic, but, you can knit into a yanked increase WITHOUT twisting it shut.
 This forms a tight sort of a yarn over--a hole in the fabric.
 You can knit into this hole as into any YO.
 Therefore, this is an excellent trick when you've forgotten to make a YO in the row below.
 Which arm lays forward on the left needle dictates whether the YO slants one way or another. ( Edited to add : per reader request, there is now an illustrated post on forgotten yarn-overs.)

-Twisted Yarn-over
+.Twisted Yarn-over

 The twisted YO increase row 1: form a YO over the right needle.
 The YO can have its LEFT arm forward (upper left close-up) or its RIGHT arm forward (upper right close-up).
 Depending which way the YO was formed, for the rest of the first row, it sits in the fabric with that arm forward (lower close-ups).

-When you encounter the YO on the second round, it now looks an awful lot like the yanked-up tail from the yanked increase, and you treat it the same way.
-Like the yanked-up tail, the YO is put on the needles open, then twisted shut in the knitting process.
-For this reason, other than the color-coding, the illustrations below are identical between both.
-In each illustration, the little round close-up shows what the increase should look like on your right needle, once you've knit shut the YO on the left needle, following the direction of the blue arrow.
-Note again that, because you twist the stitch shut, what was the back arm becomes the top arm, dictating the direction of sweep.
-If using the M1 designation, these two variants are sometimes called M1L (make-one-left) and M1R (make-one-right).
+The little round close-up shows what the increase should look like on your right needle, once you've knit shut the YO on the left needle, following the direction of the blue arrow.
+Note again: because you twist the stitch shut, what was the back arm becomes the top arm, dictating the direction of sweep.
+If using M1 designation, these two variants are sometimes called M1L (make-one-left) and M1R (make-one-right).

-"After-knitting" and twisted-loop increases
+"After-knitting" and tightness

-Similarly, in twisted YO, some yarn was parked--that being the YO--but not enough to create an entire loop.
-So, when the YO is twisted up in the following row, some of the yarn in the resulting loop also comes from the adjoining stitches.
-However, a YO is longer than a stitch-tail.
-So, not as much of the neighbors' arm-yarn winds up in the finished twist as with the yanked increase, and that's why the twisted YO is looser.
+Medium tight.
+In twisted YO, some yarn for the increase is parked--that being the YO--but not enough to create an entire loop.
+So, when the YO is twisted up in the following row, some of the yarn also comes from the adjoining stitches.
+A YO is longer than a stitch-tail, so not quite as much of the neighbors' arm-yarn gets yanked up as with the yanked increase, and this makes the twisted YO only medium-tight.

-Now compare both of these "after-knit" increases to the backwards loop.
-In backwards loop, the entire loop is formed over the barrel of the needle just as an ordinary stitch is formed.
-When this stitch-sized loop is worked on the following row, the yarn of the adjoining stitches is not pulled into the loop, or at least, no more so than would occur with an ordinary stitch: no "after-knitting" occurs.
-Putting enough yarn for a whole stitch into a column-bottom (not anchored to anything below) well, that's a lot of unsecured yarn.
-Looking at the big picture, this increase is the one-stitch version of the looped cast on (also called the e-cast on) and shares its "loose yarn" problems.
+Loosest.
+In backwards loop, the entire loop is formed over the barrel of the needle just like forming an ordinary stitch.
+When worked up in the following row, the yarn of the adjoining stitches isn't pulled into the loop: no "after-knitting" occurs.
+Putting enough yarn for a whole stitch into a column-bottom (not anchored to anything below) hmmm ... well, that's a lot of unsecured yarn.
+So this increase is the loosest of all.
+But!
+In tight knitting, or with bulky yarn, having some extra slack might be quite useful.

 Short rows and "short columns:" anchoring to the neighbor stitches

 Another way to think about tight vs. loose increases: if you're familiar with short rows, you can think of an increase as giving rise to a "short column."
 So just as with short rows, we'd like to avoid holes.
 Making a twisted increase as the base of a column is like working a short-row without doing any connecting tricks (wrap and turn, lifted increase, etc.) This is because, like an unconnected short row, the column is not anchored.
-Tightening the twisted increase by after-knitting doesn't actually anchor the increase column at the bottom, but the tightening does anchor the base-twist sideways into the adjoining columns more snugly, making less slack available to get up to hole-forming tricks.
+Tightening the twisted increase by after-knitting (yanked increase, twisted YO) doesn't actually anchor the increase column at the bottom, but the tightening does anchor the base-twist sideways into the adjoining columns more snugly, making less slack available to get up to hole-forming tricks.

 First, the nearly invisible increase (also a species of after-knitting).
 The only reason the nearly-invisible isn't more used is that it doesn't work well in a line of increases, like on a top-down raglan.
 This is because, like the yanked increase, it tightens the fabric significantly, and even more so.
 However, for non-linear increases, like on a top-down yoked sweater, the nearly-invisible is a great choice.
 Full directions are at the linked post.

 The second anchored-at-the-bottom increase is a KFB (knit front and back).
 KFB is also a kind of a twisted-stitch increase, but the twist is made in the head of the stitch, instead of its tail.
 First, the stitch is knit into in the perfectly ordinary way.
-Then, that same stitch is knit into again through the back leg, with a twist separating the first- and second-knitting, as shown at the above linked post.
+Then, that same stitch is knit into again through the back leg, with a twist separating the first- and second-knitting, per above linked post.
 (Like the nearly invisible, the yanked increase and the twisted YO, KFB is also a species of after-knitting.
 There's a trend here...)

 --TK